JordanRL/Fermat/docs/getting-started/index.md

 - MutableFraction
 - MutableMatrix

-## Using Values
+# Using Values

 There are two main ways of using this library: through direct instantiation and through the `Samsara\Fermat\Numbers` factory class.

+## Using the Factories

+Fermat provides factory classes to make it easier to get instances of the various Value classes.
+The available factories are:

+- `Samsara\Fermat\Collections`
+- `Samsara\Fermat\ComplexNumbers`
+- `Samsara\Fermat\Matrices`
+- `Samsara\Fermat\Numbers`

+All factories are classes that have only static methods and constants.

+### The Collections Factory Class

+The `Samsara\Fermat\Collections` factory class currently has no methods or constants, and exists as a placeholder.

+### The ComplexNumbers Factory Class

+The `Samsara\Fermat\ComplexNumbers` factory class allows you to create instances of the Value classes which implement the `ComplexNumberInterface`.

+### The Matrices Factory Class

+The `Samsara\Fermat\Matrices` factory class provides access to several pre-built matrices that may be useful in common situations.

+#### Matrices::zeroMatrix(string $type, int $rows, int $columns)

+This factory method returns an instance of the specified matrix type with the given dimensions where all values in the matrix are the number zero.

+#### Matrices::onesMatrix(string $type, int $rows, int $columns)

+This factory method returns an instance of the specified matrix type with the given dimensions where all values in the matrix are the number one.

+#### Matrices::identityMatrix(string $type, int $size)

+This factory method returns a square matrix where the dimensions match the integer given in `$size`.
+This matrix is an identity matrix, which is often used in matrix math, where the diagonal consists of ones, and all other values are zero.

+!!! tip "For Example"
+    An identity matrix of size three would look like:

+    [1 0 0]
+    [0 1 0]
+    [0 0 1]

+#### Matrices::cofactorMatrix(string $type, int $size)

+This factory method returns a square matrix where the dimensions match the integer given in `$size`.
+The matrix is filled with alternating values of 1 and -1 in a checkerboard pattern, starting with positive 1 in position [0, 0].

+When multiplied by another matrix, this will swap the sign of every other value in the matrix.

+!!! tip "For Example"
+    A cofactor matrix of size three would look like:

+    [+ - +]
+    [- + -]
+    [+ - +]

-### Using the Factory
+### The Numbers Factory Class

-The `Samsara\Fermat\Numbers` factory class provides a way to use the Value classes in Fermat without being as specific as those classes may require.
+The `Samsara\Fermat\Numbers` factory class provides a way to use the Value classes which implement the `SimpleNumberInterface` in Fermat without being as specific as those classes may require.
 Consider the following code:

 ```php
 <?php